Nathan B. Young

 Nathan Benjamin Young (September 15, 1862—July 19, 1933) was an American educator who helped advance black education in the early 20th century.
 Born a slave in Alabama, Young later became an educator after Booker T. Washington, who witnessed Young’s skills in debating, invited him to teach at the Tuskegee Institute.
 Following his career as a teacher, Young later became a president of two major universities, Florida A&M University and Lincoln University.
 He and Henry Lee De Forest, the president of Talladega College, started a campaign to help improve education for the African American community.

 Early life

-Nathan B. Young was born a slave in Chatham, Virginia.
+Nathan B. Young was born a slave in Newbern, Alabama.
 His mother is Susan Smith, also born a slave in the South.
 Before the Civil War started she gave birth to Nathan.
 Then they were sold off to a plantation overseer who tried to dodge the draft.
 Smith started to figure out that there was an underlying reason to dodge the draft, which was to keep them enslaved.
 His mother created a plot to escape slavery and run away to Tuscaloosa.
 Young and those who knew Young acknowledged the strength of his mother’s actions.
 Even Young’s stepfather was a strong individual.
 He took up firearms to ward of the local Ku Klux Klan.
 Many people like, Antonio F Holland believe that his mother and stepfather, Frank Young helped shape him into the strong figure that he was.